DavidSuy/data-structures-and-algorithms/data-structures/linked-list/ReadMe.md

     - Set the node variable to be the value of the next variable
     - Once you have finished looping, return the list

+### search

+    Search for a node with a certain value

+    Psuedo Code:

+    - function takes in a val
+    - create a variable called current
+    - loop through linked list while current true
+      - if current's val is equal to val of argument return true
+      - set current to current next
+    - if reach the end of the loop and val in not found, return false

 ## Big O

     Insertion: O(1)